Tairovik/personal-site/content/pages/blog/brand-strategy.md

 Work in progress, to be shared soon.

-Thanks for stalking me tho - I appreciate it. :)
+Thanks for checking me out tho- I appreciate it. :)